PapaCyber/QualysHomeLab/README.md

 # Qualys Vulnerability Management HomeLab
  ### [Video Demonstration](https://www.loom.com/share/60a8d19134794321ae40ea8c001a5337?sid=8b2610fa-5cb1-420e-b749-c78f318be88e)
 <h2>Description</h2>
 This is my first home lab project in existence.
-I will be using Windows 10 on a virtual machine.
-I will install a deprecated version of Mozilla Firefox and VLC media player and use a Qualys Virtual Scanner Appliance on the Qualys Cloud Platform to scan the environment for vulnerabilities to test the scanner.
-The firewall will be disabled in the beginning and will be reenabled when I attempt to remediate the vulnerabilities.
-The first scan will be a basic scan with no credentials.
-The second scan will use credentials so I can compare the difference between a non-credential scan and a credential scan.
-After I complete the credential scan, I will review the results then remediate these vulnerabilities and verify that these vulnerabilities are removed.
+In this project, I used a Qualys Virtual Scanner appliance on the Qualys Cloud Platform to scan for vulnerabilities on a Windows 10 virtual machine, using Oracle VM Virtual Box.
+I purposely installed outdated versions of VLC and Firefox to test if the Qualys scanner could pick up those vulnerabilities.
+To begin the process I started off with a non-credential scan and finished it off with a credential scan to show the difference in results.
+After scanning the environment with credentials I began to remediate the vulnerabilities by uninstalling VLC and Firefox.
+Finally, I performed another scan to verify my results.
 <h2>Software & Applications Used</h2>

 - <b>Oracle VM VirtualBox</b> (7.0)